zeisys/precedents.org_data_collection/README.md

 - `"Opposing side"` (Not a legal classification)

-## 2N (Column N) - Second Party Full Name
+## 2N (Column N) - Respondent Full Name

 **Definition:**
-Full name of the second party.
+Full name of the respondent (second party).
 If only initials are present, remove periods (full stops) between letters, without abbreviations like "& Ors."
 Replace it with "and others."

 **Examples of Allowed Entries:**
 - `Union of India`